sylefeb/Silice/GetStarted.md

 <img width="800" src="docs/figures/gtkwave1.jpg">
 </p>

-For fun, you might want to select `> top` in the left panel, then double click on `clock` in the list theat appears in the bottom part of the panel.
+For fun, you might want to select `> top` in the left panel, then double click on `clk` in the list that appears in the bottom part of the panel.
 Finally click on the left-most magnifier icon.
 This reveals the clock signal!
-This is extremely useful to explore the signals in your design and verifiy that it works as intended.
+This is extremely useful to explore the signals in your design and verify that it works as intended.

 ## VGA